drivebrandstudio/Craft5-UI/README.md

     - `A_record url_name server_ip 1hour`
     - `CName *.url_name url_name.com.
 1hour`
 - Add SSL record
-- Add .htaccess file DB project
-- Add NGINX config to server ui runcloud webapp settings
+- Add NGINX config
   - Add a proxy config and uncomment the proxy_redirect and the last 3 lines
   - Create a custom root definition
      - `add_header Content-Security-Policy "frame-ancestors 'self' <https://yourbackendwebsite.com>"`;
-- Create the graphql schema and token
-- In CraftCMS, check Utilities > System Report > scroll to Requirements and make sure these are all removed from the list in RunCloud.io Webapp settings.
-- Fill in the .env file in the ui project
+- Fill in the .env file with CMS gql URL and token
-- Run this in the UI project `pm2 start npm --name "<give_reasonable_name>" -- start`
+- On the server, run `pm2 start npm --name "<give_reasonable_name>" -- start`, then `pm2 save`, then `pm2 startup` (If the DO server ever restarts, this forces `npm run start` on boot, bringing your site back to life:D )
-- Run this in the UI project `pm2 save`
-- Run this in the UI project `pm2 startup`

 RunCloud sets up webhooks into our github repos, so the deployment of changes should be done through that webhook.
 When you `git push` to main or merge a PR to main, the production site will auto-magically update.